-Cyclopharm is at the point where a USFDA approval to market TechnegasTM in the US market will create a step change in financial and operational performance and mark a new phase in the growth of the business.
+Cyclopharm's focus on its strategic pillars has allowed the Company to grow and secure a talented team in readiness for USFDA approval for TechnegasTM.
+Approval in the US market will create both a step change in the business' financial and operational performance as well as mark a new phase in the growth of the business.

-Cyclopharm has, over several years, gathered some of the best talent in the industry to take advantage of this transformational opportunity.
-The breadth and depth of experience and the integration of complementary skills across the Cyclopharm management team will ensure we can rapidly take advantage of entry into the US market and the opportunities that will flow from our 'Beyond PE' initiatives.
+The breadth and depth of experience and the integration of complementary skills across the Cyclopharm management team, which we have put in place, developed and refined over the past several years, ensures that we are well positioned to rapidly take advantage of entry into the US market and the opportunities that will naturally flow from our Beyond PE initiatives.